Refer to the guide Setting up and getting started.

 MSS:

-followed by indexExtensions
+file followed by indexExtensions

 1a.
 User keys in invalid index